HOME WILCOX FAMILY TREES JACK'S CHILDREN TREES WILCOX FAMILY PHOTOS DOCUMENTS

 1919 Australian History Ross and Keith Smith fly from England to Australia

-1920 Jack’s sister, Rita went to China returned in 1921 and did medicine at Sydney Uni.
+1920 Jack’s sister, Rita went to China & Japan and returned in 1921 and did medicine at Sydney Uni.

 1920 World History Notes First Commercial Radio Broadcast Aired